AltropInc/alt/doc/script/ExternalClass.md

     object MyDesignTag3: DesignTab { }
 }
 ```
-Note, the alias name for an external class file must be consistent.
+Note, the alias name given for an external class file must be consistent.
 You cannot given different alias names for the same class file:
 ```altscript
 object MainPage
 {